Glass frit bonding: Uses

 Glass solders are frequently used in electronic packaging.
 CERDIP packagings are an example.
 Outgassing of water from the glass solder during encapsulation was a cause of high failure rates of early CERDIP integrated circuits.
 Removal of glass-soldered ceramic covers, e.g., for gaining access to the chip for failure analysis or reverse engineering, is best done by shearing; if this is too risky, the cover is polished away instead.

 As the seals can be performed at much lower temperature than with direct joining of glass parts and without use of flame (using a temperature-controlled kiln or oven), glass solders are useful in applications like subminiature vacuum tubes or for joining mica windows to vacuum tubes and instruments (e.g., Geiger tube).
 Thermal expansion coefficient has to be matched to the materials being joined and often is chosen in between the coefficients of expansion of the materials.
 In case of having to compromise, subjecting the joint to compression stresses is more desirable than to tensile stresses.
 The expansion matching is not critical in applications where thin layers are used on small areas, e.g., fireable inks, or where the joint will be subjected to a permanent compression (e.g., by an external steel shell) offsetting the thermally introduced tensile stresses.

 Glass solder can be used as an intermediate layer when joining materials (glasses, ceramics) with significantly different coefficient of thermal expansion; such materials cannot be directly joined by diffusion welding.
 Evacuated glazing windows are made of glass panels soldered together.

-A glass solder is used, e.g., for joining together parts of cathode ray tubes and plasma display panels.
+A glass solder is used, e.g., for joining parts of cathode ray tubes and plasma display panels.
 Newer compositions lowered the usage temperature from 450 to 390 C by reducing the lead(II) oxide content down from 70%, increasing the zinc oxide content, adding titanium dioxide and bismuth(III) oxide and some other components.
 The high thermal expansion of such glass can be reduced by a suitable ceramic filler.
 Lead-free solder glasses with soldering temperature of 450 C were also developed.

 Phosphate glasses with low melting temperature were developed.
 One of such compositions is phosphorus pentoxide, lead(II) oxide, and zinc oxide, with addition of lithium and some other oxides.

 Electrically conductive glass solders can be also prepared.